 This article examines how firms facing volatile input prices and holding some degree of market power in their product market link their risk management and their production or pricing strategies.
-This issue is relevant in many industries ranging from manufacturing to energy retailing, where firms that are rendered “risk averse” by financial frictions decide on and commit to their hedging strategies before their product market strategies.
-We find that commitment to hedging modifies the pricing and production strategies of firms.
-This strategic effect is channeled through the risk-adjusted expected cost, i.e., the expected marginal cost under the probability measure induced by shareholders' “risk aversion”.
-It has opposite effects depending on the nature of product market competition: commitment to hedging toughens quantity competition while it softens price competition.
-Finally, not committing to the hedging position can never be an equilibrium outcome: committing is always a best response to non-committing.
+This issue is relevant in many industries ranging from manufacturing to energy retailing, where risk averse firms decide on their hedging strategies before their product market strategies.
+We find that hedging modifies the pricing and production strategies of firms.
+This strategic effect is channelled through the risk-adjusted expected cost, i.e., the expected marginal cost under the probability measure induced by shareholders' risk aversion.
+It has opposite effects depending on the nature of product market competition: hedging toughens quantity competition while it softens price competition.
+Finally, if firms can decide not to commit on their hedging position, this can never be an equilibriumoutcome: committing is always a best response to non committing.
 In the Hotelling model, committing is a dominant strategy for all firms.

 Risk Management; Price and Quantity Competition;

 - G32: Financing Policy • Financial Risk and Risk Management • Capital and Ownership Structure • Value of Firms • Goodwill

 - L13: Oligopoly and Other Imperfect Markets

 TSE Working Paper, n° 13-433, 14 septembre 2013